-- Students adjudicated as guilty of traffic offenses which occurred on campus and which involved alcohol or other intoxicants will be referred to the Office of Student Conduct for appropriate action.
+- Students adjudicated as guilty of traffic offenses which occurred on campus and which involved alcohol or other intoxicants will be referred to Student Conduct and Academic Integrity for appropriate action.

-- If you believe you were ticketed in error, do not move your vehicle, and contact the Tech Police Department (257-4018).
+- If you believe you were ticketed in error, do not move your vehicle, and contact the police department.

 - Traffic tickets, decals, and automobile registration applications are official documents of the University.
 Falsification of or allowing falsification of official documents subject the person to University disciplinary action.

 - Further violations for a registered or an unregistered vehicle beyond the above may be referred to the Office of the Dean of Student Life.